SidharthSiju/jira-full-api/README.md

 ## Setup

 In order to run the automation on GitHub instead of local - add your testbook and artifacts to `inputs/your-user`.
-*Note: The files you upload to folder will be deleted after the workflow.*
+*Note: The files you upload to this folder will be deleted after the workflow.*

 ## Steps